 - Ultralight: Lightweight fabrics, Easton®* carbon fiber poles, and a zipper-free vestibule minimize weight.

-- Fast & Light Setup: Pitches with rainfly and optional footprint (sold separately) for versatility on lighter trips.
+- Fast & Light Setup: Includes a lighter pitch option using just the rainfly and optional footprint (sold separately).

 - Ventilation: Micromesh canopy offers maximum ventilation and moisture control.

 - Weather Protection: Seam-taped rainfly and floor with DuraShield™ waterproof coatings.

 - Fast & Light setup with optional footprint